2025 Central Darling Shire election

 The 2025 Central Darling Shire election was held on 20 September 2025 to elect the three elected members of Central Darling Shire Council, a local government area (LGA) in the Far West region of New South Wales.

 The election was the first in over a decade after the council was placed into administration in 2014.
 The council has been reorganised to a "Regional and Remote Council" structure in which half the council is elected and the other half is appointed by the New South Wales Government.

 Background

 Administration

 Central Darling Shire was placed into administration in 2014 following numerous structural and financial issues.

 The LGA was planned to come out of administration at the 2020 local elections (which were delayed until 2021 due to the COVID-19 pandemic), however the administration period was extended in 2019 by another 4 years.

 Bob Stewart served as administrator for 6 years and told the ABC that the council "lacked the governance processes, the systems [and] the financial capacity.
 We had to rebuild all that."
 Lack of inclusion of indigenous people in council planning was also flagged by him as a significant issue.

 Regional and Remote Council structure

-The Local Government Amendment (Rural and Remote Councils) Act 2024, which amended the Local Government Act 1993, was passed by the New South Wales Parliament on the 19th of September 2024 and assented to on the 30th.
+The Local Government Amendment (Rural and Remote Councils) Act 2024, which amended the Local Government Act 1993, was passed by the New South Wales Parliament on 19 September 2024 and assented to on the 30th.